abdillahinur/AutoFounder/PHASES.md

 Phase 4 — Deck Viewer (UI)
 Status: PARTIAL — `DeckViewer` exists and supports download.
 What exists:
-- `src/components/DeckViewer.tsx` renders deck JSON as 16:9 cards, computes image luminance for on-screen contrast, and supports PPTX download.
+- `src/components/DeckViewer.tsx` renders deck JSON as 16:9 cards, computes image luminance for on-screen contrast, and dynamically imports `pptxgenjs` for PPTX download.
+It accepts deck objects with explicit text color metadata so exported slides mirror the viewer.
 Next actions:
 - Improve keyboard navigation and accessibility in the viewer.
 - (Optional) Add a dedicated route `/deck/[id]` backed by a small server or client-side routing.